julkwel/me-and-php/README.md

 ### What is php ? 🤔

-`- PHP is a server side scripting language stands for Hypertext Pre-processor and used to develop static or dynamic websites or Web application.` 👨‍💻  👩‍💻
+`- PHP is a server side scripting language which stands for Hypertext Pre-processor and is used to develop static or dynamic websites or Web applications.` 👨‍💻  👩‍💻

 ### What is scripting language ? 🕵️‍♂️